-The "Extra Help" program helps people with limited resources pay for their drugs.
+There are programs to help people with limited resources pay for their drugs.
+These include "Extra Help" and State Pharmaceutical Assistance Programs.
 For more information, see Chapter 2, Section 7.

 Are you currently getting help to pay for your drugs?